Gastroenterology Banner

 Flexible Sigmoidoscopy

-This procedure allows the healthcare provider to check the inside of a part of the large intestine.
+This procedure helps check the sigmoid colon, the inside of a part of the large intestine.

 Learn More